Pascal's Triangle Revisited: Plot

 To celebrate the end of the school year, Dean Pelton (Jim Rash) announces the upcoming Transfer Formal (abbreviated to "Tranny Dance").
 Jeff (Joel McHale) and Annie (Alison Brie) learn that Britta (Gillian Jacobs) has been nominated for queen of the dance.
-In her therapy session with Professor Duncan (John Oliver), Britta expresses doubts about the prom-like dance.
+In her therapy session with Dr Duncan (John Oliver), Britta expresses doubts about the prom-like dance.
 Chang (Ken Jeong), now a student, asks Duncan to help him cheat in his classes; Duncan ridicules him instead.
 Professor Slater (Lauren Stamile) expresses interest in getting back together with Jeff.
 At a kegger hosted by Abed (Danny Pudi), Troy (Donald Glover), looking for a place to live, gives Abed strong hints about moving in together, but Abed ignores them.
 Annie's boyfriend, Vaughn (Eric Christian Olsen), tells her he's been recruited for a hacky sack team in Delaware and will be transferring.
 Noticing Slater's interest in Jeff, Britta decides to attend the dance.

 At the dance, Annie tells the group she's moving to Delaware with Vaughn for the summer, but privately tells Jeff she's transferring for good to live in the moment.
 Pierce (Chevy Chase) invites Troy to live in his mansion, which Abed encourages because he believes being roommates with Troy would create conflict in their relationship.
 Shirley (Yvette Nicole Brown) urges Britta to express her feelings for Jeff.
 Duncan tells Slater that Jeff and Britta had sex, and Slater confronts Britta.
 Seeing Jeff and Slater together, Britta interrupts the announcement of "Tranny Queen" and blurts out that she loves Jeff; Slater follows suit.
 Jeff is unable to pick one of them, but Duncan interrupts with a drunken rap.
 Chang, angry about earlier, attacks Duncan, and Jeff sneaks out in the ensuing chaos.
 Troy decides to accept Pierce's offer.

 Outside, Jeff runs into Annie, who decided not to move after all.
 They discuss the uncertainty of their identities and relationships, and Jeff realizes he should return to the dance to fix things.
 He tells Annie he's happy she's back, and they share a hug, then suddenly kiss.